Acura MDX Buying Guide: Cost, Reliability, and the Best Years to Buy

 Fourth Generation (2022-Present)

-Acura actually skipped the 2021 model year in favor of sending the MDX straight into 2022 on a whole new platform with the most distinctive (and muscular) styling its ever had.
+Acura actually skipped the 2021 model year in favor of sending the MDX straight into 2022 on a whole new platform with the most distinctive (and muscular) styling it has ever had.
 It still gets a standard 290-horsepower V6, but Acura added an available panoramic sunroof, a new 12.3-inch infotainment display, a configurable digital gauge cluster, and better safety tech.
-Inside, MDX models offer high-end finishes and niceties such as a 16-way power driver’s seat and Alcantara upholstery.
+Inside, MDX models offer high-end finishes and niceties such as a 16-way power driver's seat and Alcantara upholstery.

 Aside from its dramatic styling, the big story with the fourth-generation MDX is the new Type-S model.
 It gets a turbo 3.0-liter V6 with 355 horsepower and all-wheel drive (AWD).
 Though it costs about $5,000 more than the top Advance model, the Type S is about a second faster to 60 mph and drives like a genuine performance machine.
 It gets adaptive dampers that greatly reduce body roll and improve handling, making the MDX Type-S a seriously sporty family hauler.
 Sport front seats and paddle shifters complete the package.
 It isn't as hard-core as the BMW X5 M or Mercedes-AMG GLE 63 S, but it's fast and fun.